 Noted as “one of the go-to lawyers for antitrust defense,” Mr. Bizar is consistently ranked for antitrust (Band 1) and general commercial litigation (Band 1) by Chambers and Partners USA, where he has been described as “an aggressive and fearless litigator” with a “great killer instinct” and “strong trial skills.”
-In 2018, Mr. Bizar was featured as one of the National Law Journal’s Winning Litigators, one of a select group of lawyers who won big victories for clients in high stake trials during the prior 18 months.
+In 2018 Mr. Bizar was featured as one of the National Law Journal’s Winning Litigators, one of a select group of lawyers who won big victories for clients in high-stake trials during the prior 18 months.
+In 2018, the Philadelphia Business Journal also named him among the Best of the Bar in the Business Litigation category.
 Mr. Bizar is a Fellow of the International Academy of Trial Lawyers and the American Bar Foundation, both invitation-only honorary organizations that use a rigorous vetting process to select legal professionals who have demonstrated outstanding skill and ability as well as a dedication to advancing justice within their own communities and promoting the rule of law internationally.
 He is listed in Benchmark Litigation’s Top 100 Trial Lawyers, The Best Lawyers in America, Best Lawyers in Philadelphia and Global Competition Review's Who's Who for antitrust law and is listed regularly on the Pennsylvania Super Lawyers and the Corporate Counsel Super Lawyers lists.
 In 2015, the National Law Journal recognized Mr. Bizar as a “Mergers & Acquisitions and Antitrust Trailblazer” and he was also included in the exclusive BTI Consulting 2015 and 2009 “Client Service All-Star” lists, which named a select group of litigators nationwide based solely on direct client feedback.